 This will further add a blur to the image reflection.

 Here you can set the amount of ripple and view the effect in the preview as you edit the settings.
-It is best to keep the size Small for the most subtle effect.
+It is best to keep the Size set to Small for the most subtle effect.

 The resulting image looks like a scene reflected in moving water.